 When we go to buy a new vehicle, we always try to get the best deal we can possibly get.
 We go from lot to lot.
 We check a thousand websites.
 We even negotiate with the car salesmen like we’re in a James Bond movie.
 So after all that effort to make ourselves feel like we’ve saved a bunch of money, what’s one final way the car dealerships can “get you”?
 How about financing it with a 72 month auto loan and paying a lot more for it than we should!

 Among the myriad of things that could possibly go wrong when you go to buy a new or used automobile, one of the big things you’ll have to watch out for is what kind of auto loan you take out to finance it.
+Similar to pawn shop gold dealers, these guys don’t have your best interest at heart and will take every opportunity they can to make a quick buck.
 If you’re foolish with your finances and don’t realize what you’re really signing up for, then you’ll be on the hook for paying a lot more money than you should even after the auto has practically lost most of its value.

 Why Do They Even Make a 72 Month Auto Loan?